NgocHung110/PGP_Simulation/Readme.md

-# Pretty Good Privacy (PGP) Simulation Using Java Socket
+# Pretty Good Privacy Simulation Using Java Socket

 This program simulates how **Pretty Good Privacy (PGP)** works using Java Socket to securely communicate between two terminals.
 The encryption and decryption process are displayed in both terminals, allowing users to observe how PGP works in practice.